Mimaaa/MINOR_WD_PROJECT1/README.md

 ## A Realisation

 Unfortunately it was more difficult to construct the multiple worlds than initially thought .
 I used the [360° Image Gallery](https://aframe.io/examples/showcase/360-image-gallery/) as a starting point because it gave me the option to switch between views.
-However, it was limited in its customising abilities for each view.
+However, it was limited in customising each view according to my requirements.

-I then took a look at the [`<a link>`](https://aframe.io/docs/0.8.0/primitives/a-link.html) primitive which makes it possible to link to different HTML documents.
+I then took a look at the [`<a-link>`](https://aframe.io/docs/0.8.0/primitives/a-link.html) primitive which makes it possible to link to different HTML documents.
 That sounded exactly what I wanted: it gave me the option to construct each view way faster and unique to its environment.
-However, when I came accross this method of linking worlds together, it was 1.5 days before the deadline and the traversing (linking) would have costed me more time than I had.
+I tried setting this up but soon found out that this method of linking worlds together (traversing) would cost me more time than I had (I had 1.5 days left a this point in time).

 ## Shortcut to Completion

-I still had to write a big part the code to handle all the data.
+I still had to write some code to handle all the data.
 Thus, I chose to shortcut my way to completion: instead of constructing six different views, I chose to limit it to one.
 That was a big relief, as constructing one view is much less work than doing six.
 That gave me time to work on the API handling and data presentation in the respective view.

 # What did I learn?